The costumes and props used in this post were provided by Oriental Trading. Games were provided by Pressman Toys.

 A great way to start any Harry Potter day is to read.
 I personally love the illustrated versions for kids.
 The pictures help kids grasp the story a little more and it can spark conversations.

-My boys love watching the Harry Potter movies; however, they cannot watch a movie until I finish the book.
-So far we have watched 1-4 so our movie marathon will stop there.
+Even though we have the collection on DVD and on DVR, we watch Harry Potter EVERY time it is on television.
+Harry Potter movie marathons are perfect for rainy days at home, family nights, play dates or, let’s be honest, any day of the week!
 Instead of a marathon, you can also just pick your favorite movie to watch as a family.
 Make it even more fun by dressing up for the event and eating classic Harry Potter food!
+Pick up the box set on Amazon.

 Play Dress Up